 Overseas purchases expected to climb to highest levels in a decade.

-According to The Economic Times, the move reflects the government’s effort to improve domestic availability of wheat in the wake of rising prices and concerns about the 2016-17 wheat crop.
+The Economic Times, the move reflects the government’s effort to improve domestic availability of wheat in the wake of rising prices and concerns about the 2016-17 wheat crop.

 Jaitley said the Dec.
 8 notification amends a March 17, 2012 order so as “to reduce the import duty on wheat from 10% to nil without an end date, with immediate effect.”